MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 By default, the Azure Information Protection unified labeling client protects all file types, and the scanner from the client protects only Office file types and PDF files.

-For the selected label policy, specify the following:
+You can change this default behavior for a selected label policy, by specifying the following:

 - Key: **PFileSupportedExtensions**